 In the twenty-eight-page introduction to Amos, Hoyt offers a standard overview of the authorship, date, setting and audience of the book.
 The introduction includes about 20 pages on intertextual issues, including possible allusions to Amos in in Joel and Jeremiah and a brief comment on the quotation of Amos in Acts 15.
 After a summary of the theology of Amos she turns to the style in genres used by the book.
 There is nothing particularly controversial in this summary.
 However, in her section on the unity of Amos she summarizes various redactional theories, especially Hans Walter Wolff’s complex theory found in his Hermenia commentary on Amos (Fortress, 1977).
 Hoyt concludes, “The proposal that portions of Amos are late additions is based on criteria that cannot be substantiated” (23).
 The introduction concludes with a lengthy discussion of various suggested outlines for the book of Amos, and exegetical outline, and selected bibliography.
 A more detailed bibliography appears at the end of each commentary section.

 The introduction to Jonah is much more extensive (about seventy-five pages).
 Authorship is problematic for the book of Jonah; Hoyt herself consider is it at least possible Jonah wrote the book himself, but it is more likely the author is an anonymous third-party who lived “during Jonah’s lifetime or at some later point” (339).
 She provides two pages setting Jonah into the context of 1 Kings 14 and deals in detail with the problem of when the story was actually written.
 Here she follows John Walton and dismisses Aramaisms as requiring a late date.
 Intertextual connections with Joel may be more important, but it must be admitted the date of Joel is not certain either.
-After providing several pages on the historical setting of the book of Jonah and the end of the Syrian empire, she surveys several doubts scholars have about the historicity of Jonah.
+After providing several pages on the historical setting of the book of Jonah and the end of the Assyrian empire, she surveys several doubts scholars have about the historicity of Jonah.
 Most of these doubts center on the city of Nineveh, and why God would send an Israelite prophet like Jonah to Nineveh in the first place.
 These doubts also include the problem of three nights in a fish.

 She cites approvingly Douglas Stewart who concluded “it is important to note that there is ample evidence to support the historicity of the book, and surprisingly a little to undermine it” (364).
 But of course, a fictional story could be set into a proper historical context, and the story could still be true.
 This leads to the very difficult problem of genre.
 Hoyt surveys and critiques suggestions including historical narrative, novella, parable, allegory, and midrash.
 The increasingly popular view of Wolff that Jonah is a parody or satire.
 A few have considered the book to be a fairy tale or a fable.
 Even the psalm in Jonah 2 has been identified as either a thanksgiving or lament, and possibly also satire.
 Ultimately, Hoyt concludes the book should be read as a historical narrative with satirical elements (377).

-In the commentary’s body each section begins with an introduction followed by an outline.
+Each section in the commentary’s body begins with an introduction followed by an outline.
 She then provides a fresh translation with textual notes, followed by a verse-by-verse commentary.
 Hebrew appears in the text of the commentary without transliteration.
 Matters of technical Hebrew grammar and syntax are found in the footnotes.
 Each unit ends with a selected bibliography of journal articles or other resources pertaining to the unit.
 If there is a difficult syntactical or lexical problem in the unit, she will include an excursus, “Additional Exegetical Comment.”
 Readers without Hebrew can skip these sections without too much loss.
 Chapter units in with very short Biblical Theology comments, followed by Application and Devotional Implications.

 Each commentary ends with an excursus.
 For Jonah, Hoyt examines Jesus’ mention of the Ninevites in Matthew 12:41/Luke 11:32.
 In Micah, she has a two-page excursus on high places and three pages on Migdal-eder, the Birth of the Messiah and Christian Myth in Micah 4:8.
 This is the belief that near Bethlehem there was a special flock of sheep set aside for cultic use at the temple.
 Pastors often try this special flock of sheep to the shepherds in Luke 2.
 Although this makes for a great sermon illustration at Christmas time, it is not based on facts.
 It probably entered popular preaching through Alfred Edersheim’s Life of Jesus the Messiah (1896).